AbstractAvival/Space_Invaders/README.md

-# Space Invaders
+# Spirit Intruders

-This will be a simple clone of the classic 1978 "Space Invaders" developed by Tomohiro Nishikado.
-I'm making this clone for fun using the Simple and Fast Multimedia library ( SFML ).
+Spirit destroyer game clone that I am using to practice my skills in C++ and the Simple and Fast Multimedia Library (SFML).
-I plan to implement at least the basic functionality, however, I am considering adding music and sound effects.